-To support Reading Across the Curriculum Initiatives, the school will participate in a One Book Campaign where a famous author will conduct sessions within the school all day with teachers and students and in evenings with the school community.
+To support Reading Across the Curriculum Initiatives, the school will participate in a One Book Campaign where a famous author will conduct sessions within the school all day with teachers and students and in evenings with school community.
 Each student will receive a book for school-wide book study.

-Timeline: Years 1-3 - 2010-2013
+Timeline: Year 1 -3 2010-2013